Time Compression Accelerated Life Testing

 The better you know the use pattern of the product, in this example, the number of motions and their angles, the more accurate your acceleration factor will be.

-Given the estimate of field behavior may be little more than an educated guess, have a bit of margin helps to draw conclusions and not have to worry too much about the range of constrains the testing will incur.
+Given the estimate of field behavior may be little more than an educated guess, have a bit of margin helps to draw conclusions and not have to worry too much about the range of constraints the testing will incur.

 Let’s say we know that in the customer’s hands the handle bar will rotate over the full range of motion 10,000 times over 15 years.